hrbhardwaj/Terraform_Workshop/README.md

 *  Attaches the IAM policy to the IAM role.
 *  Defines an ECS task definition with your container image and configuration.
 *  Creates an ECS service that runs the task using Fargate launch type in the specified subnets and security group.

+## Script 1

+This is for creation of EC2 Instance on AWS

+## Script 2